Deemed Rehabilitated in Canada – Deemed Rehabilitation

-As I mentioned earlier, criminality refers to a single indictable conviction or more than one offence in the past whether summary or indictable conviction.
-However, if multiple charges are stemming from the same incident, IRPA considers them as one offence.
-Here are some examples of criminality.
+As I mentioned earlier, criminality refers to a single indictable conviction or more than one offence in the past, whether summary or indictable conviction.
+However, if multiple charges stem from the same incident, IRPA considers them one offence.
+Here are some examples of criminality for outside Canada convictions or charges.
 All these examples are either indictable or hybrid offences.

 - Under subsection 4(3) of the Controlled Drugs and Substances Act, possession of cocaine for personal use could result in jail time for up to seven years.
 As a result, this offence is criminality.

-- Under paragraph 124(a)(c) of IRPA, if a person hires a foreign national without holding a valid work permit, they have committed an offence.
+- Under paragraph 124(1)(c) of IRPA, if a person hires a foreign national without a valid work permit, they have committed an offence.
 Furthermore, subsection 125(1) of IRPA considers a maximum penalty of two years in prison for the employer.
 Hence, it is criminality.

-- Deemed rehabilitated for indictable offences (commission or conviction)
+- Deemed to be rehabilitated for indictable offences (commission or conviction)

 - more than ten years have passed since the completion of the sentence.